 Guidelines for making Comfort Quilts for Children

 Comforts for Children is a project organized in Lane County in 1991 to help meet the needs of local “at risk” children by providing them with the comforting gift of a small quilt.
 We serve ages birth to 17.
 Membership is open to any group or individual interested in making quilts or contributing time or supplies.
-Kits are available through the Campbell Senior Center or you can use these guidelines and your own fabric.
+You can use these guidelines and your own fabric.